AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/databaseIntro.md

 === "Example of fetching data from a DB in App.js"

     ```javascript
+    import {db} from './firebase-config'
     // first import the functions
     import { collection, getDocs} from '@firebase/firestore'

     // Then use the `collection` to specify and store a reference to the data you want
     const carsCollection = collection(db, 'cars');

+    // The following would be inside an await function to your async function(`useCallback()`)

     // Use the `getDocs` function to retrieve data, pass in the `carsCollection` variable to tell it what DB and what collection to retrieve.
     const data = await getDocs(carsCollection);
     ```

+> NOTE: this code snippet is not functional by itself.
+You will need to add this to the rest of your component.

 ### WRITE